mrrSwift/Express-Router/README.md

 # Express-Router

-a npm module fo Express app inspired by Nuxt.js
+a npm module for Express app inspired by Nuxt.js

 ## Ability
  - Cli